alonks/vision_lab/README.md

 Bonus:
 - +1 point for the fastest line follower on the circular track.
 Have a TA record your time.
 ## Due Date
 Lab 4 is due Wednesday, March 13 at 1pm.
-There will be a presentation then for this lab, (but no writeup).
+There will be a presentation then for this lab (but no writeup).

 # Module 1: Cone Detection Via Color Segmentation
 In lecture we learned lots of different ways to detect objects.
 Sometimes it pays to train a fancy neural net to do the job.
 Sometimes we are willing to wait and let SIFT find it.
 Template matching is cool too.